vonssy/MyGate-BOT/README.md

 4. Login in MyGate's Extension With Your Accounts
 5. Done.
 Check Node List Page in MyGate Dashboard

 Note: if it doesn't increase, it's usually because of restrictions. try again later.
+DWYOR.

 ## Buy Me a Coffee